COMETRIQ® (Ko-me-trik) cabozantinib capsules

 - High blood pressure (hypertension).
 Hypertension is common with COMETRIQ and can be severe.
 Your healthcare provider will check your blood pressure before you start and regularly during treatment with COMETRIQ.
 If needed, your healthcare provider may prescribe medicine to treat your high blood pressure.
 Tell your healthcare provider if you develop severe headaches, nose bleeds, tiredness or confusion, vision changes, chest pain, trouble breathing, irregular heartbeat, or blood in your urine.

 - Severe jaw bone problems (osteonecrosis).
-Symptoms may include jaw pain, toothache, or sores on your gums.
 Your healthcare provider should examine your mouth before you start and during treatment with COMETRIQ.
 Tell your dentist that you are taking COMETRIQ.
 It is important for you to practice good mouth care during treatment with COMETRIQ.
+Tell your healthcare provider right away if you develop any symptoms of jaw problems including: jaw pain, toothache, or sores on your gums.

 - A skin problem called hand-foot skin reaction.
 Hand-foot skin reactions are common with COMETRIQ and can be severe.
 Tell your healthcare provider right away if you have rashes, redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.

 - Protein in your urine and possible kidney problems.
 Symptoms may include swelling in your hands, arms, legs, or feet.